 Are there smoking areas at smaller Mozambican airports?

-Yes — Beira (BEW), Pemba (POL, gateway to the Quirimbas Archipelago), Vilankulo (VNX, gateway to the Bazaruto Archipelago), Tete (TET), and Nampula (APL) all have outdoor smoking zones.
+Yes — Beira (BEW), Pemba (POL, gateway to the Quirimbas Archipelago), Vilankulo (VNX, gateway to the Bazaruto Archipelago), Tete (TET), and Nampula (APL) all have outdoor smoking areas.
 These are smaller airports where smoking accommodation is limited to outdoor zones near the terminal building.

 Are e-cigarettes and vapes allowed at Mozambican airports?

 Yes — vaping is generally permitted at Mozambican airports, treated similarly to smoking.
 Mozambique has limited specific regulation on e-cigarettes.
-Travelers should use the designated outdoor smoking zones for vapes as well as cigarettes.
+Travelers should use the designated outdoor smoking areas for vapes as well as cigarettes.
 Heat-not-burn devices are less common in Mozambique than in South Africa.

 What should I expect at Mozambican airports as a smoker?